All Products

 Prerequisites

-If you want to track and consume data as a Resource Access Management (RAM) user, the RAM user must have the AliyunDTSFullAccess permission and the permissions to access the source objects.
-For more information about how to grant permissions, see Use a system policy to authorize a RAM user to manage DTS instances and Grant permissions to the RAM user.
+To track and consume data as a Resource Access Management (RAM) user, the RAM user must have the AliyunDTSFullAccess permission and permissions to access the source objects.
+For details, see Use a system policy to authorize a RAM user to manage DTS instances and Grant permissions to the RAM user.

-3. Download the SDK demo package and decompress the package.
+Download the SDK demo package and decompress it.

 1. Open IntelliJ IDEA.
-In the window that appears, click Open or Import.
+In the welcome window, click Open or Import.

 Open a project